petra1/AccessibilityDemo/README.md

 <h2>Usage</h2>

-The app can be used as a reference for the evolution of test tools for accessibility.
-The app is also intended as an example of how an  app can be made acceible.
+The app can be used as a reference to evaluate  test tools for accessibility.
+The app is also intended as an example of how an  app can be made accessible.

 In the app are different elements e.g image buttons ect.
-I have implemented each element twice - once in an accessible version and once not accessible variant.
+I have implemented each element twice - once in an accessible version and once in a  not accessible variant.

 <h2>Contribution</h2>